 To Remind You of Appointments: Provider may use and disclose your health information when contacting you as part of an appointment reminder for treatment or dental care with Provider.
 The Center for Dental Excellence, S.C. may contact you with appointment reminders in the form of voicemail messages, text messages, email messages or postcards.
 Provider will send you a notice 1-3 weeks in advance to remind you of an upcoming appointment or to let you know that you are due for an appointment.
 If you do not wish for us to contact you in this manner or for this reason, please contact our Privacy official, Jennifer Tracy at (920) 662-1440.

 For Recommending Treatment Alternatives: Provider is authorized to use and disclose your health information to inform you of or recommend certain treatment options or alternative therapies that may interest you.

-To Provide to Individuals Involved With Your Care or Payment For Your Care Where You Don’t Object: Provider may share your medical information to a caregiver who may be a family member, friend, or other individual.
-Provider may also share information with anyone who helps to pay for your care.
-If you are not able to object to this communication, Provider may discuss your medical information or payment status with a friend, family member, or other person based on our professional judgement.
-If Provider believes you may object based on professional judgement, Provider will not share or discuss your health information with a family member, friend, or other person.
-Provider will only discuss or share information that is related to your care.
+To Provide to Individuals Involved With Your Care or Payment For Your Care Where You Don’t Object: Provider may share your medical information to a caregiver who may be a family member, friend, or other individuals.
+The provider may also share information with anyone who helps to pay for your care.
+If you are not able to object to this communication, the Provider may discuss your medical information or payment status with a friend, family member, or other person based on our professional judgment.
+If Provider believes you may object based on professional judgement, the Provider will not share or discuss your health information with a family member, friend, or other person.
+The provider will only discuss or share information that is related to your care.

 Under Legal Obligation: Provider is authorized to disclose your health information when it is required to do so by any Federal, State or local law.
 Where Wisconsin law is more restrictive than Federal privacy regulations, the Provider will comply with State law including regulations diagnosis or health status as it relates to mental health, drug use, alcoholism, or HIV.